 This course provides students with continued hospital/clinic setting work experience.
 Students increase speed of exam completion; refine scanning techniques, professional work habits, and critical thinking.
-Students will conduct unassisted sonographic examinations under direct and indirect supervision of staff sonographers and a clinical instructor.
+Students will conduct unassisted examinations under direct and sonographic indirect supervision staff sonographers of and а clinical instructor.
 Students will continue to complete proficiency objectives.
 Clinical training may also include on-campus laboratory scanning.
 Upon successful course completion, students will have refined their scanning skills and completed specific competencies and/or proficiencies under the direct and/ or indirect supervision of a clinical instructor.
+Prerequisite: DMS237